Skip to main content

 Field Descriptions

-The description property is optional, but providing detailed descriptions helps the API identify and extract the correct data.
-The more specific your field names and descriptions, the more accurate the extraction.
-Include the following details in your descriptions:
+Optional.
+Use the description keyword to help the API identify and extract the correct data.
+The more specific your descriptions, the more accurate the extraction.
+Include the following in your descriptions:

 • Exactly what data to extract

-• What to include or exclude (e.g., “excluding tax”, “including area code”)
+• What to include or exclude (for example, “excluding tax” or “including area code”)

 {